Wooden Os: Shakespeare’s Theatres and England’s Trees

 Garrett Sullivan, Department of English, The Pennsylvania State University

-Author InformationVin Nardizzi is an assistant professor in the Department of English at the University of British Columbia.
+Author InformationVin Nardizzi is Associate Professor of English at the University of British Columbia.

 Table of contents